Straightforward, Diligent Representation You Can Count On

 Call 704-868-3434

-Dallas, NC Crime Rate 2024 – Latest Statistics
+Dallas, NC Crime Rate – Latest Statistics

 Like any city, Dallas, NC, is not free from crime.
 Many wonder if it’s a safe city to live in or visit, making the Dallas, NC, crime rate an important statistic to know and understand.
 Luckily, like most other small towns, Dallas is considered safer than many urban areas.
 However, crime still occurs, and residents are arrested for offenses ranging from DUIs to murder.
 If this happens to you, it’s crucial to hire a Dallas criminal defense attorney with vast legal experience.

-Crime Rate in Dallas
+Crime Rate in Dallas, NC

 While the North Carolina violent crime rate is right in line with the national average of four per 1,000 residents, Dallas’s is below that, at roughly two per 1,000 residents.
-The chances of becoming a victim of a violent crime are 1 in 435 (compared to 1 in 247 in the state).
+The chances of becoming a victim of a violent

 Important Factors That May Influence the Crime Rate